 Here at Parkhall Integrated College, we are committed to providing children with every opportunity to reach their full potential during their time with us.
-While the support given through our pastoral care staff and heads of year is of the highest standard, we are very conscious that some young people appreciate the opportunity to speak to an adult who is not directly involved with their education.
+While the support given through our pastoral care staff is of the highest standard, we are very conscious that some students appreciate the opportunity to speak to an adult who is not directly involved with their education.
 Independent school-based counselling provides this opportunity.

-Pupils have the option to self-refer if they have worries or concerns.
-If parents or guardians feel their child would benefit from counselling support, they can speak to any member of staff, and school will make a referral.
+Students have the option to self-refer if they have worries or concerns.
+If parents/guardians feel their child would benefit from receiving counselling support, they can speak to any member of staff.

 Should you have any further queries on our counselling support for students, please do not hesitate to contact Mrs Davidson Brown.